-Dried nutritional-yeast flakes differ from active and beer yeasts because, after being grown commercially, the yeast is heat treated to de-activate it, so it cannot ferment.
-Its special appeal is a relatively high flavour profile that is distinctly cheese-like and thus it can give a Parmesan-like kick to vegan and vegetarian dishes.
+Dried nutritional yeast flakes differ from active and beer yeasts because, after being grown commercially, the yeast is heat-treated to deactivate it, so it cannot ferment.
+Its special appeal is a relatively high flavour profile that is distinctly cheese-like and thus it can give a parmesan-style kick to vegan and vegetarian dishes.

-Sold in bulk in specialty health food shops and in bottles and packets elsewhere, including online.
+Mainly sold in health food shops and online.

 Choose the best